lrscy/NLP-Assginments/HW2/Problem3/README.md

 To run the code, you need to open it in Jupyter and click the "Run All" in "Cell" label.

-On AWS EC2 p2.xlarge environment with 4 vCPU, "Run All" may spend more than a hour.
+On AWS EC2 p2.xlarge environment with 4 vCPU, "Run All" may spend more than five hours and a half.

 ## Contributor